At some point around the 6-month mark in your baby’s life, you’ll start to introduce solid foods.

 Should you buy or make your own baby food?

 I remember babysitting as a teenager and pulling out the small jars of pureed baby food that could range from blueberries to a full turkey and potatoes dinner.
-The baby food aisle at the grocery store is overwhelming: there are so many options (brands, flavors, organic, non-organic, pouches, jars, etc.) that it’s almost impossible to know what’s best.
+Even to this day, the baby food aisle at the grocery store is overwhelming.
+There are so many options (brands, flavors, organic, non-organic, pouches, jars, etc.) that it’s almost impossible to know what’s best.

 You probably already know the answer to what is really best, and that’s to make the baby food yourself.
 Homemade baby food is by far a better option for your little ones than most store-bought fare.
 You might not consider this, but store-bought food could actually be harmful to your developing baby.